-webOS 2.0 SDK available today, new features detailedAlex Wagner - Deputy Managing Editor, News Desk
+webOS 2.0 SDK available today, new features detailedAlex Wagner - Editorial Director of News and Content

 We've seen webOS 2.0 show in up the logs of a couple of webOS apps, but now Palm has announced that they're dropping the webOS 2.0 SDK in a limited release today, and they've also let loose information on the highlights of the new version of the OS.
 Palm has said that a limited number of devs will have access to the webOS 2.0 SDK today, but they didn't talk any more about a concrete release date for 2.0 or anything of that nature.
 Here's a quick roundup of the new features that will show up in webOS 2.0: